Miho Murata

-Miho Murata (村田 美穂, Murata Miho) is a retired Japanese volleyball player.
+Miho Murata (村田 美穂, Murata Miho) is a Japanese former volleyball player.
 Murata won a bronze medal with the Japanese women's national volleyball team at the 1994 Goodwill Games in Saint Petersburg.

 Murata also played with the national team at the 1994 FIVB World Championship in Brazil, where she finished in seventh place.
 On club level she played with Hitachi.